Tray Platform / Security / Data Protection Commitment

 GDPR related procedures and policies, including breach management and notification, data retention, a data transfer risk assessment, impact assessments, assistance to controllers and records of processing.

 Nominated data protection lead (Tray’s Security & Compliance Officer).

 Tray operates in 3 segregated AWS regions:

 The GDPR regulates transfer of personal data related to EU residents outside of the EEA to ensure the continued protection of such data outside of the EEA.
 Following the 'Schrems II' Decision which invalidated the Privacy Shield in July 2020, this can be achieved by using the latest Standard Contractual Clauses, which are attached to Tray’s DPA.

-Following the ‘Schrems II’ Decision, the European Commission has recently published a new and final Standard Contractual Clauses to incorporate the requirements of GDPR and the ‘Schrems II’ Decision, which are to be implemented within a time period of 18 months.
+Following the ‘Schrems II’ Decision, the European Commission has published a new and final Standard Contractual Clauses to incorporate the requirements of GDPR and the ‘Schrems II’ Decision, which are to be implemented within a time period of 18 months.

 Reduce their data footprint on our platform by minimizing the workflow log retention down from 30 days to 24hrs; and

 Receive full real-time access to audit log data which shows when workflow data is accessed by Tray.
 See Streaming logs to external systems for more details.